lalpha1104/lalpha1104/README.md

 - ⚡ Fun fact: ...
 -->

-- 👋 Hi, I’m a senior full-stack engineer.
+- 👋 Hi, I’m a senior AI Full-Stack Engineer.
-- 🌱 I have 7 years of experience in web & mobile app development, web scraping & automation and AI.
+- 🌱 I have 9 years of experience in web & mobile app development, web scraping & automation and AI.
 - 💞️ I’m currently looking for new opportunity both for contract and full-time opportunity.
 - ⚡ Let's make your idea to live with me.